Nate Leipciger: Volunteer activities

-Nate Leipciger has been an active volunteer with numerous Holocaust and community organizations, including the Toronto Holocaust Remembrance Committee, The Canadian Jewish Congress, The Neuberger Holocaust Education Centre, The International Council to the Museum of Auschwitz-Birkenau, Facing History and Ourselves and March of the Living, participating in the latter program 17 times.
+Leipciger has volunteered with multiple Holocaust and community organizations, including the Toronto Holocaust Remembrance Committee, the Canadian Jewish Congress, the Neuberger Holocaust Education Centre, the International Council to the Museum of Auschwitz-Birkenau, and Facing History and Ourselves.

+International March of the Living publicly congratulated Leipciger and thanked him for his 21 years of participation to the March.

-In his book Witness: Passing the Torch of Holocaust Memory to New Generations author Eli Rubenstein quotes an exchange between Leipciger and one of the young Toronto students on the March of the Living.
+In his book Witness: Passing the Torch of Holocaust Memory to New Generations, author Eli Rubenstein quotes an exchange between Leipciger and one of the young Toronto students on the March of the Living.

-Nate Leipciger: "You cannot have hate in your heart without being hateful against yourself.
+Leipciger: "You cannot have hate in your heart without being hateful against yourself.
 And that's the big problem – when you are hateful, you become bitter, you resent everything and that becomes part of your nature."
 Student: "You don't hate the soldiers, who took those kids out [and murdered them]?"
 Nate Leipciger: "There is a difference between hating and holding them responsible.
 They are two different feelings.
 I don't have to like them, but I don't hate them.
 Because hate will destroy the person doing the hating."

-Holocaust Education Work
+Holocaust education work

-Leipciger has given testimony several times with USC Shoah Foundation, speaking about his father, Jacob Leipciger, to whom he recognizes as the reason he himself survived the Holocaust.
-13 February 1996, Leipciger took part in "A Father and Son Story" for father's day.
-The show was to recognize and celebrate life-saving actions taken by many fathers during the Holocaust.
+Leipciger has given testimony several times with USC Shoah Foundation, speaking about his father, Jacob Leipciger, whom he recognizes as the reason he survived the Holocaust.
+On 13 February 1996, Leipciger took part in "A Father and Son Story" for Father's Day.
+The show was to recognize and celebrate life-saving actions taken by fathers during the Holocaust.
 In his testimony, he was asked, "what gave you the will to go on?"
 Nate Leipciger answered, "my father...the fact that we were together."

-On 26 May 2019, Crestwood Highschool did an extensive interview with Leipciger about his childhood, the War beginning and ghettos being created, his deportation to Auschwitz, his imprisonment, liberation, and his views on using the lessons of the past to build a stronger future.
+On 26 May 2019, Crestwood High School did an extensive interview with Leipciger about his childhood, the war beginning and ghettos being created, his deportation to Auschwitz, imprisonment, liberation, and views on using the lessons of the past to build a stronger future.

-29 March 2023, International March of the Living released "2023 Survivor Spotlight," featuring Leipciger on the March as part of the Canadian delegation where he participates regularly.
-When writing about his participation, he was quoted saying, "In my opinion, there is no more impactful way to tell the story of the Shoah than on the site where it took place.
+29 March 2023, International March of the Living released "2023 Survivor Spotlight," featuring Leipciger in March as part of the Canadian delegation in which he participates regularly.
+He said, "In my opinion, there is no more impactful way to tell the story of the Shoah than on the site where it took place.
 During the March, my suffering – the hunger, isolation, fear, degradation, incarceration, and loss of family – comes back to me, and I am transported back to the reality of what defines the Shoah for me."

 "As a survivor and educator, nothing can be more rewarding than telling my story in the barracks of Birkenau and seeing the understanding and compassion written on the tear-stained faces of the participants, knowing they have become the new witnesses who will carry the story of the Shoah to the next generation."